matrix-construct/construct/doc/STYLE.md

 whether it's worth 2 or 4 or 8 spaces...
 Remember, tabs are never used to align things that would fall out of alignment if the tab-width changed.

+* Only one blank line at a time.
+While an entire section could be devoted to *where* to create whitespace, for now, just know to only use a single blank line to do so.
+There are ways to cheat.
+I am a huge fan of whitespace and I will share some of these ways.
+For example, a comment block may end in a line starting with `//` with no text after it.
+Combined with the allowed completely blank line after that you now have more whitespace.

 ### Conventions